***PLEASE NOTE EYE ON WATER APP WILL NOT BE LIVE FOR 30 DAYS***

 Question: Who will be replacing my meter?

 Answer: The District will be utilizing contractor services (National Meter Inc.,) to assist with the installation of the new meters.
-Contractors will be identifiable with a company uniform and will be overseen by District staff.
+Contractors will be identifiable with a company uniform.

 Question: Why is the District replacing water meters?